redis/docs/content/integrate/write-behind/installation/install-redis-gears.md

 - integrate
 - rs
 - rdi
-description: Install and set up RedisGears for a Redis Data Integration deployment
+description: Install and set up RedisGears for a Write-behind deployment
 group: di
 linkTitle: Install RedisGears
 summary: Redis Data Integration keeps Redis in sync with the primary database in near